 Opposite the Chickens at the front of the

-Named by Dr. Hugh McAllister (botanist at Ness) this rowan
+Named by Dr. Hugh McAllister (botanist at Ness) this rowan was

-originates from Yunnan in China.
+range in North West Yunnan in China.

 that eventually turn white flushed pink.

 A perfect choice as a large specimen tree on lighter soils

 space to make the most of it.

 Ness has a national collection of Sorbus with over 500 different

 types, planted throughout the gardens.